 3 ThunderLeash No-Pull Dog Leash

-This product comes in three different sizes and five different colors, so you can easily find the one that suits you the most.
+This product comes in three different sizes and five different colors, so you can easily find the one that suits you best.

-The leash is made from heavy-duty nylon and it is waterproof as well.
+The leash is made from heavy-duty nylon, and it is waterproof as well.
 It can withstand the pull from all sizes of dogs, depending on the leash size.

-After that, wrap the leash around your dog’s torso to use this leash as a harness and you will notice the decrease in pulling.
+After that, wrap the leash around your dog’s torso to use this leash as a harness, and you will notice a decrease in pulling.